 - powers the microcontroller down

-The module was put inside the speaker box and secured by cable tie.
+The module was placed inside the speaker box and secured with a cable tie.